DeepaShriSG/Portfolio/README.md

-Sure, here’s a copy-paste ready template for your README.md:

-markdown
-Copy code
-# My Portfolio

 Welcome to my portfolio!
 Here you can find a collection of my projects, skills, and experiences.
 The portfolio is designed to showcase my work and provide insight into my development journey.